nnellans/terraform-guide/README.md

 ### Configuration Files
 - Files that contain Terraform code are officially called "configuration files"
-- Configuration Files can in the typical, native format which uses the `.tf` file extension, or they can be in the alternate JSON format which uses the `.tf.json` file extension.
-This guide will be focused strictly on the native form using the `.tf` file extension.
+- Configuration Files can be written in the typical, native format which uses the `.tf` file extension, or they can be written in the alternate JSON format which uses the `.tf.json` file extension.
+This guide will be focused strictly on the native format using the `.tf` file extension

 ### Root Module
-- When you run terraform commands such as `plan` or `apply` you run it against a directory.
+- When you run terraform commands such as `plan` or `apply` you run it against a directory of Configuration Files
-- This directory could contain just a single Configuration File, or this directory could contain multiple Configuration Files.
+- This directory could contain just a single Configuration File, or this directory could contain multiple Configuration Files
 - Separating your Terraform code into multiple Configuration Files is totally optional and for you to decide.
-Note that using multiple Configuration Files can make it easier for code readers and code maintainers.
+Note that using multiple Configuration Files can make it easier for code readers and code maintainers
-- Terraform will automatically evaluate ALL Configuration Files that it finds in the **top level** of the directory you run it against.
+- Terraform will automatically evaluate ALL Configuration Files that it finds in the **top level** of the directory you run it against
-- This top-level directory is commonly referred to as the "Root" Module.
+- This top-level directory is commonly referred to as the "Root Module"

 ### Typical Root Module File Structure
 - `main.tf`